 because they are their own worst enemies.
 What follows is an amazing assemblage of the stupidest things ever said, the worst predictions ever

 made, and the best (which means the worst) verbal gaffes of people like George W. Bush, Donald Rumsfeld, Dick Cheney, Tommy Franks, Sarah

 Palin, Michelle Bachmann, Mitt Romney, Newt Gringrich, Rick Santorum, Richard Nixon and Madeline Albright.
-If you're looking for extremely dumb things said
+If you're looking for

 by specific people, just press CTRL-F to find their names below.